All posts

 The Step-by-Step Plan

 Step 1 — Meet with your current department's advisor.
-Before doing anything official, have an honest conversation.
 Ask how many of your current credits will count toward graduation requirements under a new major.
-Request a degree audit if possible.

 Step 3 — Map out a new four-year plan.
-Ask an advisor in the new department to sit down with you and lay out which semesters you'd need.
 See exactly how many extra semesters (if any) the switch would add.
-This makes the decision concrete rather than theoretical.

 Step 5 — File the official change-of-major request.
-This is usually a form signed by both your old and new department advisors, submitted to the registrar.
-The process itself is typically straightforward — the planning before it is the hard part.
+This is usually a form signed by both your old and new department advisors.

 The financial impact comes almost entirely from extra semesters.
 Every additional semester costs tuition, housing, food, and — critically — delayed income.
-At the average four-year university, one extra semester runs $12,000–$30,000 depending on in-state versus out-of-state and public versus private enrollment.
+At the average four-year university, one extra semester runs $12,000–$30,000.

 • Switch before junior year and you'll likely add zero extra semesters